 - Participate in local, regional and statewide energy planning meetings and events

-- Carry out personnel administrative tasks such as communications, reporting and maintain records for convenience of successive members and staff
+- Carry out personnel administrative tasks such as communications, reporting and maintain records for convenience of successive members and other staff

-Desired Qualifications: We are seeking a person who is highly motivated, a quick learner and able to work independently with excellent time management and communication skills.
+We are seeking a person who is highly motivated, a quick learner and able to work independently with excellent time management and communication skills.
 Experience working in rural Alaska communities is preferred.
 Familiarity with the regional energy framework of Southeast Alaska, as well as knowledge about energy efficiency and/or small scale renewable energy applications is highly desired.

-Other Information: The position will work under the People, Place and Fish (PPF) Campaign whose mission is to empower Southeast communities to develop cultural, environmental and economic sustainability.
-The program staff includes “community catalysts” and “technical team members” at a variety of organizations and institutions throughout Southeast Alaska.
 The Energy Coordinator position will serve as a “technical team” member providing guidance and support to staff living in rural communities, and helping to coordinate efforts and share information among communities.

 Compensation: Annual salary DOE; full health benefits